List of Coronation Street characters introduced in 2003: Penny King

-Gerry Burton

-Gerry Burton, portrayed by regular cast member Mark Chatterton, was Candice Stowe's (Nikki Sanderson) mother's perverted boyfriend.
-He started to sexually harass her daughter, but whenever Candice told her mother what was going on, Marion didn't believe her.
-This resulted in Candice to stay at the flat above Audrey's Salon.
-Gerry turned up at the salon the next day and told Candice he and her mother were worried about her but what he was really doing was frightening the girl.
-When salon owner Audrey Roberts (Sue Nicholls) came in, looking for her purse, she discovered what Gerry was like and threatened that if he were to come near Candice again, she would call the police.
-Gerry reluctantly left the salon.

-Because of Gerry, Marion had kicked Candice out.
-Candice and her mother never made up over the incident.

 Maya Sharma

 Maya Sharma is a fictional character that appeared on the UK TV soap opera Coronation Street.
 She was played by Sasha Behar.
 She appears between 2003 and 2004.
 Maya was perhaps best known for her disastrous relationship with Dev Alahan (Jimmi Harkishin) and her dangerous feud with Dev's wife Sunita Alahan (Shobna Gulati).
 She held the pair hostage in her flat, and set the building on fire.
 As she made her escape, Maya was involved in a car accident.